datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release Notes for OpsCenter 6.8.35
 22 Mar 2024

+:warning: Customers who are upgrading the OpsCenter to 6.8.35 from older versions may face issue with agent installation.
+This issue can be addressed by altering the cluster table in lcm.db.
+For details please refer to OPSC-17503.

 ## Backup Service
 * Fixed an issue with PIT restore when there is a schema mismatch.
 Added `force_schema` parameter to PIT Restore API to solve this issue.
 (OPSC-17486)
 * Fixed the backup process to run post-backup script after the snapshot files are synchronised to the destinations (OPSC-17483)